-Swiss fragrance firm Givaudan launches construction of new site in US
+Swiss fragrance firm Givaudan to build site in US

 Givaudan announced on Wednesday that it is investing CHF187 million ($233 million) in the construction of a new production plant near Cincinnati, Ohio, in the US.
 The flavours and fragrances giant intends to strengthen its presence in the North American region.